 - Noelle: Use ten of your free starting wishes on the beginner banner

-- Barbara: Clear 'Song of the Dragon and Freedom' quest
+- Barbara: Complete the 'Song of the Dragon and Freedom' quest

 - Xiangling: Clear floor three, chamber three in the Spiral Abyss

-You purchase further characters from a rotating pool at Paimon's Bargains with Masterless Starglitter, a resource you accumulate through wishes.
-It's lesser twin, Masterless Stardust, is also earned through wishes and can be used to buy both kinds of Fate.
+You can purchase further characters from a rotating pool at Paimon's Bargains with Masterless Starglitter, a resource you accumulate through wishes.
+It's lesser twin, Masterless Stardust, is also earned through wishes and can be used to buy both kinds of Fate for use in wishing.

 It's worth keeping an eye out for free four-star seasonal characters as well, like Fischl in the upcoming Summertime Odyssey event in version 2.8.